A continuous rating method for preferential voting. The incomplete case: Outline of the method

 Such a total order extension $\xi$ automatically satisfies not only $\icr\sbseteq\xi$ but also $\xi\sbseteq\hat\icr$.
 In the following we call it an \dfc{admissible order}.

 The following steps assume that one has fixed an admissible order~$\xi$. \ensep The intermediate quantities computed in these steps may depend on which admissible order is used, but the final results will be independent of it.
-From now on $x'$ will mean the immediate successor of $x$ in~$\xi$.
+From now on, the situation $xy\in\xi$ will be expressed also by writing $x\rxi y$.
+Furthermore, $x'$ will mean the immediate successor of $x$ in~$\xi$.